adamsilver/fdpb/03-book-a-flight.md

 - The `tabindex="-1"` attribute allows us to set focus to the options programatically.
 More on this shortly.
 - The `data-option-value` attribute is to store the corresponding `select` option value.
 When the user selects an option, we populate the hidden `select` box accordingly so that the real value will be persisted on submission.

-When suggestions appear in the menu, sighted users will get feedback visually.
-To give screen readers an equivalent experience we need to inject a live region.
+Suggestions appear in the menu giving sighted users feedback.
+To give screen reader users an equivalent experience we need to inject a live region.
 We can do this by injecting “13 results are available” into the `div`.
+By doing this we satisfy principle 1, “provide a comparable experience”.

 ```HTML
 <div aria-live="polite" role="status"></div>